ToVinhKhang/ToVinhKhang/README.md

 <br />

 ## OBJECTIVE
-_• Short-term: Become a Product Manager, focusing on driving rapid product growth, fostering innovation, and diving deeper into product management and ensure projects committed KPIs._
+_• Short-term: Become an Associate Product Manager, driving product growth, fostering innovation, achieving key KPIs and enhancing my leadership skills by collaborating with cross-functional teams and optimizing product development processes._
 <br />
-_• Long-term: Aim to become a Senior Product Manager, drive sustainable product growth, strong focus on the Southeast Asia market and ensure projects are profitable._
+_• Long-term: Aim to be a Senior Product Manager, leading product teams, ensuring sustainable growth, maximizing profitability.
+My focus is on creating impactful products for the Southeast Asian market that align with local needs and emerging trends._
 <br />

 <br />